Crux

 generation.tokenizer(text: string) => numberCustom token counting.

-generation.autoEscapebooleanAuto-escape XML-like user input.
+generation.autoEscapebooleanAuto-escape top-level XML-like user input fields.
 Defaults to true.

 generation.securityWarningsbooleanWarn on suspicious input patterns.
 Defaults to development-only.